zyteo/LighTide/readme.md

 Fixed results route.
 Originally when a user keys in /results in their browser, website would just show a blank screen, since there is no data set (i.e. no date/coordinates information).
 Used conditional operator to fix this.
-^ Didn't work as intended, undid the changes
+^ Didn't work as intended, undid the changes.
+Also removed the datetimecomponent for the date in App.js since this causes the results page to not load once daily tide limit reached.

 ```